CriPstian/java-to-kotlin/README.md

 $ java -jar hello-world.jar
 ```

+### Steps

+TODO: Add sequence of steps to present

 ### Why?

-    This project is a start project to present the power of Kotlin.
+    This project is a start off project to present the power of Kotlin.
-    We will follow a pettern to be able to give an example for some of Kotlin's new features.
+    We will follow a pattern to be able to give an example for some of Kotlin's new features.

 [check]: https://github.com/CriPstian/how-to-kotlin/raw/master/checkmark.png "Checked"